 Exploring Banff by car undeniably offers you more flexibility when planning out your route.

-It’s a great way to take in the beauty of the park at a leisurely pace while accessing parts of the park that would otherwise be hard to reach with other modes of transport.
+It’s a great way to take in the beauty of the park at a leisurely pace while accessing parts of the park that would otherwise be hard to reach.

 However, parking can be a bit of a hassle, especially in some of the most popular tourist spots.